SWE6733-Team3/GildedRose-Java/README.md

 ## Test Case Coverage and "Code Smells"

-Test case coverage an "code smell: analysis was performed using Sonarqube. https://www.sonarqube.org/
+Test case coverage an "code smell" analysis was performed using Sonarqube. https://www.sonarqube.org/

 The results of this analysis has been included in our repository in the "analysis" subdirectory.